Governor Greg Abbott has issued Executive Order GA-19, which has been adopted by the Texas Medical Board regarding COVID-19.

 Runny nose, nasal stuffiness, sneezing and headaches are NOT symptoms of COVID-19.
 These symptoms are more typical of allergies, colds and the flu.
 If you have any of these symptoms, you likely don’t have COVID-19.

 The people most at risk are the same groups most at risk for the flu.
-That means people 65 and older and those with weak immune systems and chronic respiratory disease such as asthma, COPD and emphysema.
+That means people 65 and older and those with weak immune systems and chronic disease, including respiratory diseases such as asthma, COPD and emphysema.

 Mid-Cities Allergy & Asthma Center will continue regular office hours during this time of recommended social distancing [CDC: 1 meter of spacing (3.3 feet) between people, no shaking hands, crowd avoidance, etc].
 We care for many elderly patients, those with lung conditions and weakened immune systems.
 For these reasons, we have made a few changes to our office procedures which will help our patients feel more comfortable.

 (1) If you or anyone in your household has symptoms of fever, cough, body aches, fatigue or sore throat, please do not come to the office and expose other people.
 The CDC recommends that you self-quarantine or isolate yourself at home for 14 days unless you are ill enough to seek emergency care.
 During isolation, keep hydrated, get plenty of rest and use Tylenol if needed.
 We cannot test you for COVID-19 at our office.

 (2) If you have recently traveled out of the country or have been exposed to someone who has traveled out of the country, please do not come to the office.

 (3) We ask that patients coming in for scheduled well office visits or allergy shots keep at least three empty chairs between one another.
 Patients will be roomed immediately for the check-in process with vital signs being taken in the exam rooms.
 Patients will not be sent to check-out if there is a line.